About

 “We are proud to partner once again with Perth Design Week to celebrate the value of design and the Italian contribution to the art of shaping human spaces.
 This year is especially meaningful as we celebrate Perth's designation as the Capital of Italian Creativity in the World for 2025 by the Italian government”, Sergio Federico Nicolaci, Consul of Italy said.

-As part of the collaboration, the Consulate of Italy in Perth together with Curtin University will bring an exhibition by renowned Italian architect Mario Cucinella to Perth for PDW 2025.
+As part of the collaboration, the Consulate of Italy in Perth together with Curtin University brought an exhibition by renowned Italian architect Mario Cucinella to Perth for PDW 2025.